geebru/bartender-npm/README.md

 These were separated into individual variables to allow greater flexibility in the realm of folder structure and names across a variety of projects.

+The options for PostCSS and cssnano exist in separate files within the project to help keep the core `package.json` file clean and easy to read.
+The browser requirements for all plugins are set within those configuration files.

 ## Plugins
 ### Styles
 - [stylelint  -  npm](https://www.npmjs.com/package/stylelint)
 - [immutable-css-cli  -  npm](https://www.npmjs.com/package/immutable-css-cli)
 - [colorguard  -  npm](https://www.npmjs.com/package/colorguard)